The Wayƒarers Journal ©

 The National Road Story:

-The National Road, also known as the Cumberland Road, was the first major improved highway in the United States, built by the federal government, constructed between 1811 to 1837, and which connected the Potomac River and the Ohio River.
-After a financial panic in 1837, construction stopped at Vandalia, Illinois, the then-capital of the state, and 63 miles short of St. Louis, Missouri on the Mississippi River.
+The National Road, (originally known as the Cumberland Road and/or the National Pike and later celebrated as the Main Street of America) was the first major improved highway in the United States built by the federal government.
+The constructed continued between 1811 through to 1837, and which connected the Potomac River and the Ohio River.
+After a financial panic in 1837, construction stopped at Vandalia, Illinois, the then-capital of the state, and some 68 miles short of St. Louis, Missouri on the Mississippi River.

-This road was a main transport path to the West for thousands of settlers.
-In the 1900s, the National Road was connected with other historic routes which eventually routed to California.
+This road became a main transport path to the West for thousands of settlers.
+In the 1900s, the National Road was connected with other historic routes which eventually routed travelers to California.

 In 1976, the American Society of Civil Engineers designated the National Road as a National Historic Civil Engineering Landmark.
-In 2002, the entire road, including extensions east to Baltimore and west to St. Louis, was designated the Historic National Road, an All-American Road.
+In 2002, the entire road, including extensions east to Baltimore and west to St. Louis, was designated the Historic National Road and given the coveted designation of All-American Road.

 History:

-This roadpath was the vision of George Washington, championed by Thomas Jefferson and authorized by Congress on 29 March 1806 to build a roadpath which would replace the wagon and footpaths of the Braddock Road to provide travel between the Potomac River and the Ohio River.
+The Nation Road was the vision of George Washington, championed by Thomas Jefferson, who, on 29 March 1806, signed An Act to regulate the laying out a road from Cumberland... to the State of Ohio.
+This roadpath which would replace the wagon trails and footpaths of the Braddock Road to provide a roadpath for travel between the Potomac River and the Ohio River.

-Actual construction work began in the summer of 1811 at the later to be called Zero Mile Marker.
+Actual construction work began in the summer of 1811 at the what later came to be know as the Zero Mile Marker.
 The new roadpath followed the same same alignment of the Braddock Road until arriving at Uniontown, Pennsylvania.
-From this location, the Cumberland Road would depart from the Braddock Road, and instead continue west to Wheeling Virginia, now in the state of West Virginia, which is a city also on the Ohio River.
+From this location, the National Road, (also called the Cumberland Road) would depart from the Braddock Road, and instead continue northwest across Pennsylvania to Wheeling, Virginia on the Ohio River.
+1

 Description: